zenmonkeykstop/qubes-doc.rtd/project-security/verifying-signatures.rst

 the original ISO, except, this time, we’ll be reading the installer data directly from the write-protected USB drive instead of from the original ISO file.
 First, let’s compute the SHA-256 hash value of the data on the drive.
-(This assumes you’re already familiar with `how to verify the cryptographic hash values of Qubes
+(This assumes you’re already familiar with :ref:`how to verify the cryptographic hash values of Qubes ISOs <project-security/verifying-signatures:how to verify the cryptographic hash values of qubes isos>`.)
-ISOs <#how-to-verify-the-cryptographic-hash-values-of-qubes-isos>`__.)
 In order to do this, we have to know the exact size, in bytes, of the original ISO.
 There are two ways to get this information: from the ISO itself and from the Qubes website.
 Here’s an example of the first way: